ozfortress/server-configs/README.md

 mp_timelimit 30
 mp_winlimit 0
 ```
-Load this configuration using `rcon exec ozfortress_6v6_5cp` or simply `rcon push` on ozfortress servers.
+Load this configuration using `rcon exec ozfortress_6v6_5cp` or simply `rcon ozf` on ozfortress servers.

 #### KOTH
 KOTH maps are played first to 3 with no time limit.
 The following configuration represents this format: